 Guests will use recycled materials, or things that would have otherwise been thrown away, for art projects.
 We’ll learn how nature recycles and reuses everything, understanding lessons we can take away from nature.
 [Environmental Responsibility]

-Extended hours of supervision are available at a charge of $30 US per hour (or part thereof) per person.
+Extended hours of supervision are available at a charge of $30 USD per hour (or part thereof) per person.